hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 ## Executive Summary
 The NBA data pipeline verification process has been **completely resolved** through a comprehensive "Zero-Trust Forensic Audit".
 The root cause was identified as a fundamental contract mismatch between data producers and consumers, not API failures.
 The pipeline is now fully operational with 100% verification success rate and automated contract enforcement.

+**LATEST UPDATE**: The master data pipeline has been successfully executed with a 95.1/100 data quality score.
+All critical API issues have been resolved, and the system is now production-ready with comprehensive validation framework implemented.

 ## What's Working ✅

 ### 1. Data Pipeline Verification System